 - Private GROUP TOUR (COSTS) is two hours long for this Holyoke on the National Register bicycle riding tour.
 Also a one hour indoor presentation can be given.

 - A free public tour comes up every five years.

 - A self-tour is available for anyone using the maps and text seen below. – LOCATION

 Use the map above to see what your route will be along our ride or hike about the city.
 First stop is at the Holyoke Canal System at its Second Level.
 See the link above to read about the history and function of the canal.
 It is a vast system so you would have to spend a lot of time on touring the canal.

 stop 2 – Clovis Robert Block

 The Clovis Robert Block (LOCATION) was built in 1888 in the Quebec ghetto of the city.
 That ornate roofline is superb.
 One of the early tenants was a dentist.
 Clovis Robert was born in Chambly of Quebec and died in Holyoke in 1909.
 He is buried in Forestdale HERE.

 Sanborn map analysis:

 stop 3 – Friedrich Block

-The Friedrich Block was built by the Friedrich Architectural Supply Company.
+The Friedrich Block (LOCATION) was built by the Friedrich Architectural Supply Company.
 It is located directly behind the Friedrich Block along Race Street.
 The Friedrich Block has had many tenants over the century that it has been there but none is more famous that the Weinstein Furniture Company.

 stop 4 – Wistariahurst